NicholasBenfield/unity-programmer/README.md

 Now that Items have dropped, they need to be transfered into the next scene.Created a gameobject to hold all the items that were dropped.Made it so that when an object is clicked it shifts them forward/backwards by 1 unit to avoid collisions.
 Also have it so the collisions between spawn rates don't collide and push them along faster.
 Created a basic timer to have the game timed.

 2/19/2020
 Created a game manager to handle the flow between scenes.
 Created a basic movement controller.
+Item pickup has been done, Game Manager holds the the values of the objects.